-The symposium will focus on Puerto Rico one year after Hurricane Maria and will bring together scholars, activists, and artists from the island and the diaspora to reflect on how Maria and its aftermath have affected their work.
+The symposium focused on Puerto Rico one year after Hurricane Maria and brought together scholars, activists, and artists from the island and the diaspora to reflect on how Maria and its aftermath affected their work.

 The Rapoport Center, the Latin America Regional Office of the Natural Resource Governance Institute (NRGI) and the Latin American Network on Extractive Industries (RLIE) co-organized a conference in Lima, Peru on natural resource governance, inequality and human rights.